Smart formatting

 Does Smart Formatting work in all languages?

 Voice cues like "comma", "new line", and "list" currently work in English only.
-For other languages, punctuation is handled by your transcription provider's built-in punctuation model.
+For other languages, punctuation is handled automatically by Epilude's built-in transcription model.

 Troubleshooting